In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 “We both like boys and girls, but just our own age.”

-Then they wanted pictures with us together, so we kissed and all the flashes went off.
+Then they wanted pictures with us together, so we kissed.
+All the flashes went off.

-Felix positioned us below the Out & Proud sign and we kissed again with our arms around all the girls.
+Felix positioned us below the Out & Proud sign.
+We kissed again with our arms around all the girls.
 Of course they noticed that we both got hard.

 “Oh, they really are gay,” they screamed and pointed.

-The cops came by and told Felix that Christmas was over.
+The cops came by, telling Felix that Christmas was over.
 They had to keep the street clear.
 Felix showed them the Herald article.
 They laughed and said to keep the noise down.
-Felix went to the neighbor who always complained, explaining that drawing a crowd was good for business for everyone.
+Felix went to the complaining neighbor, explaining that drawing a crowd was good for business for everyone.
 I counted over twenty young girls on the sidewalk trying to get in.
 There were a few gay guys but definitely in their twenties.
 I realized that Phillip wasn’t there.

 “Oh, I dumped him,” Felix explained.
 ‘He was too jealous of my sugar daddy.”